mvolkmann/blog/src/rust.md

 ## Built-in Scalar Types

-Rust defines four scalar (primitive) types which are boolean, character, integer, and floating point.
+Rust defines many scalar (primitive) types which can be categories as boolean, character, integer (6 kinds), or floating point (2 kinds).

 The boolean type name is `bool`.
 Its only values are `true` and `false`.

 The character type name is `char`.
 Literal values are surrounded by single quotes.
-Its values are Unicode values of up to four bytes.
+Its values are Unicode values that each occupy four bytes regardless of whether four bytes are actually needed to represent them.
-TODO: Does every character use all four bytes?
+This gives the values a known size at compile time.

-The signed integer type names are `i{n}` where `{n}` is the number of bits which can be 8, 16, 32, 64, 128 or `size` which corresponds to either 32 or 64 depending on the processor architecture.
+The signed integer type names are `i{n}` where `{n}` is the number of bits which can be 8, 16, 32, 64, 128, or `size`.
+The `isize` type matches either `i32` or `i64` depending on the processor architecture.
 The default type for literal integers is `i32` regardless of the processor.

+The unsigned integer types are the same, but start with `u` instead of `i`.

 Literal integer values can use the underscore character to separate thousands, millions, and so on.
 For example, the population of the U.S. in 2020 was approximately 330_676_544.

 Hex values begin with `0x`, octal values begin with `0o`, and binary values begin with `0b`.

-The unsigned integer types are the same, but start with `u` instead of `i`.

-Floating point type names are `f{n}` where `{n}` is 32 or 64.
+The floating point type names are `f{n}` where `{n}` is 32 or 64.
 The default type for literal floats is `f64` regardless of the processor.
-Literal floating point values must include a decimal point to avoid being treated as integer values.
+Literal floating point values must include a decimal point to avoid being treated as integer values, but it is acceptable to have no digits after the decimal point.
+This means that `123.` is treated the same as `123.0`.

-The "unit type" is represents not having a value, like `void` in other languages.
+The "unit type" represents not having a value, like `void` in other languages.
-It is like an enum with a single variant which is written as `()`.
+It can be thought of as an enum with a single variant which is written as `()`.
 It is the return value of functions that do not return a value.
-It is also what the `Result` enum `Ok` variant wraps when there is nothing to return.
+It is what the `Result` enum `Ok` variant wraps when there is nothing to return.
-It can also be used to take no action in a particular arm of a `match` expression.
+It can follow the `=>` in a `match` arm to take no action.

 Rust allows adding methods to any type, even built-in types.
 For example: